 What Makes Colleges Different?

-Visiting even a few colleges can leave you feeling that they are more alike than different.
-But once you view colleges from these important perspectives, you'll see how different they really are.
+Researching -- or even visiting -- a few colleges can leave you feeling that they are more alike than different.
+But once you start to view colleges from these four important perspectives, you'll see how different they really are.

 - Major considerations.
-A college's strength in your major's discipline will be key.
+A college's strength in your major discipline will be key.
 If you have no clear academic direction, look for colleges that encourage academic exploration.

 - Level of challenge.
 College instruction comes at different levels of rigor.
 You should be stimulated and excited but not overwhelmed by your studies.